 All the measurements, the center back and the bust point, and the cap height of a sleeve, they start to tell you how they are going to affect your pattern.
 And you’ll feel like pattern making is the easiest thing in the world.

-Well, until you try the bodice on and everything is perfect except the sleeve is falling, the bust point was taken too low and the back dart should eat more into the back bodice.
-And you fix those.
-And everything fits – and looks horrible! :)
+Well, until you try the bodice on and everything is perfect except the sleeve is falling, the bust point was taken too low and the back dart should sculpt the back bodice nut it’s actually creating a new shape on its own.

-I mean it’s just at the exact half distance between being awesome and… weird.
+It’s at the exact distance between being awesome and… weird.

-This is what I’ve learned and my tips for you:
+This is what I’ve learned and my tips from this flat making pattern session:

 - Make sure you understand which measurement you are taking (I had to redo the front bodice because I mistook no less than 5 measurements from parts of my body that had nothing to do with the bodice in question);

 - Use a pencil.
-You will erase lines.
+You will need erase lines.

 - When you cut your bodice, don’t leave a huge sewing allowance like I did.
 The bodice already has some ease to cut the fabric closer to your edges than you would.

 - If you are fitting for a dress (or blouse) that you are going to use with a bra, wear the bra when doing the fitting.

 - Don’t use elastic fabrics for your muslin.
 You’ll steal your own hat

 - Fit the muslin then go back and alter the pattern; even though it sounds impossible right now, you will forget that there was something to refit in the firstplace

 - Keep in mind you’re learning so it’s ok even if you won’t wear your first muslin.
 Or the second.
 That’s what it’s all about;